gitn00b1337/expo-native-fonts/README.md

 srcFolder should relative path from your project root to the fonts folder. fonts is an array of fonts to inject

-Each item of fonts must have the file path, the target it is to be injected into and the platform.
+Each item of fonts must have the file path, the targets it is to be injected into and the platform.
 Android is not yet supported.